Medicaid has strict asset rules that compel many applicants to spend down their assets before qualifying for coverage. It?s i...Read more

 - Your spouse (but this may not help you become eligible since the same limit on both spouse's assets will apply)

-- Your child who is blind or permanently disabled.
+- A trust for the sole benefit of your child who is blind or permanently disabled

-- Into trust for the sole benefit of anyone under age 65 and permanently disabled
+- A trust for the sole benefit of anyone under age 65 and permanently disabled

-In addition, you may transfer your home to the following individuals (as well as to those listed above):
+In addition, you may transfer your home to the following individuals:

-- Your child who is under age 21.
+- A child who is under age 21